-Figure 3.2: Multiple views on prover output: gutter with icon, text area with popup, text overview column, Theories panel, Output panel whole text buffer.
-The graphics is scaled to fit the logical buffer length into the given window height.
-Mouse clicks on the overview area move the cursor approximately to the corresponding text line in the buffer.
+Figure 3.2: Multiple views on prover output: gutter with icon, text area with popup, text overview column, Theories panel, Output panel

 The "gutter" on the left-hand-side of the text area uses icons to provide a summary of the messages within the adjacent text line.
 Message priorities are used to prefer errors over warnings, warnings over information messages; other output is ignored.